 I had promised Skye a trip to the department stores because she had never been.
 We took the metro to Printemps and Galeries Lafayette where we got lost window shopping.
 Since we were leaving the next morning, we took one last walk around our neighborhood, stopping for dinner at a corner café, a charming candy store and the grocery store for snacks for the 5 hour train ride to Antibes.

 4 days in Paris is never enough, but we had a wonderful time and we were ready for the next part of our trip, the South of France.
-Come back next week to read all about that amazing trip, or better yet, subscribe so you don’t miss a thing.
-But first, as promised here is the video of Skye doing a macaron taste test.
+But first, here is the video of Skye doing a macaron taste test.

 P.S.
-You may also like to read about my other trips to Paris.
+You may also like to read about my other trips to Paris and download the FREE international packing list below☟.